 Vegetarian Pumpkin Posole

-- 5 cups frozen posole (see notes)
+- 5 cups frozen posole - such as Bueno

 - 1 tbsp. salt

-- 1 small pumpkin stem, skin, seeds, and fiber removed and then cubed*
+- 1 small pumpkin - stem, skin, seeds, and fiber removed and then cubed*

-- 2 tablespoons olive oil divided use
+- 2 tablespoons olive oil - divided use

-- 1 medium onion chopped
+- 1 medium onion - chopped

-- 1 tsp. minced garlic about 3 cloves
+- 1 tsp. minced garlic - about 3 cloves

 - 2 tsp. ground cumin